patchlevel/laravel-event-sourcing/docs/pages/getting_started.md

 !!! note

-    This documentation is limited to the bundle integration.
+    This documentation is limited to the package integration.
     You should also read the [library documentation](https://event-sourcing.patchlevel.io/latest/).